harrisonmalone/harrisonmalone-gatsby/src/posts/best-albums-of-the-2010s.md

 ## Teen Dream: Beach House (2010)

-You want to drift off into a whole other world.
-Put on some Beach House, (especially this album) sit back and relax.
+One of the most versatile and consistent artists of the decade.
+Beach House works in any setting and is such a go to in my music library.
+This is their best album but only just; Bloom is a great listen as well!

 ### 10

 ## Bon Iver: Bon Iver (2011)

 One of the artists that got me into music that wasn't what my dad liked or what was on the radio.
-Calming music to get you through a busy commute.
+Calming music with enough experimentation to keep things interesting.

 ### 9